 The economic development team at the Nashville Chamber of Commerce has more than 100 years of combined experience assisting businesses to relocate, expand and thrive in the Nashville region.

-Melia Leedy serves as the Economic Diversity Project Manager.
-She supports the activities and initiatives of the 10-county regional business recruitment, existing business, and Partnership 2020 investor relations initiatives.
-She works with P2020 investors to build stronger relationships and implements all Partnership involvement activities.
-Her responsibilities include volunteer involvement and committee efforts, oversight of the economic development web site, and planning inbound and outbound marketing events.
+Melia Leedy is the economic diversity project manager for the Nashville Area Chamber of Commerce.
+Leedy supports the activities and initiatives of the 10-county regional business recruitment, existing business, and Partnership 2020 investor relations initiatives.
+She works with P2020 investors to build stronger relationships and management of all Partnership involvement activities and events.
+Her responsibilities include implementation of the new Partnership 2020 strategy campaign, volunteer involvement and committee efforts, oversight of the economic development web site and marketing, and planning inbound and outbound events.

 Leedy joined the Nashville Area Chamber of Commerce in January 2009 as the business recruitment coordinator for the economic development department.
-She holds a bachelor's degree in both marketing and German from Lipscomb University and is currently pursuing an MBA from Lipscomb.
+A graduate from Lipscomb University, she holds a bachelor's degree in both marketing and German and earned a Masters of Business Administration.

-Katie Barton is the Economic Diversity Coordinator for the Nashville Area Chamber of Commerce.
-She supports the day-to-day work of the existing business and business recruitment teams at the Nashville Chamber.
-This includes information support for economic diversity projects, preparing RFP’s, providing support for committees, marketing, and other economic diversity events.
+Katie Sharp is the economic diversity coordinator for the Nashville Area Chamber of Commerce.
+In this role, she supports the work of the existing business, business recruitment and international teams at the Nashville Chamber.
+This includes project support for economic development prospects, preparing RFP’s and presentations as well as general support for economic development committees, marketing, and events.